JETSCAPE/X-SCAPE/README.md

 ./build/readerTest
 ```

 which reads in the generated showers does some DFS search and shows the output.
-You can generate an output graph format which can be easily visualized using graphViz or other tools like Gephi (GUI for free for Mac) or more adanvanced, graph-tools (Python) and many more.
+You can generate an output graph format which can be easily visualized using graphViz or other tools like Gephi (GUI for free for Mac) or more advanced, graph-tools (Python) and many more.
 Furthermore, as a "closure" test, the FastJet core package (compiled in our JetScape library) is used to perform a simple jetfinding (on the "final" partons, in graph language, incoming partons in a vertex with no outgoing partons/childs), and since the "shower" is perfectly collinear the jet pT is identical to the hard process parton pT (modulo some random new partons/roots in the final state, see above).

 ## JETSCAPE Tunes